Protea cynaroides: Taxonomy

 Protea cynaroides is a species of Protea in the huge family Proteaceae.
 The family comprises about 80 genera with about 1,600 species.
-It has Gondwanan distribution, which means that it is mainly spread across the Southern Hemisphere, from Southern Africa, across to Australia, to South America, although certain species are also found in equatorial Africa, India, southern Asia, and Oceania as well.
+It has Gondwanan distribution, which means that it is mainly spread across the Southern Hemisphere, from Southern Africa, across to Australia, to South America, although certain species are also found in equatorial Africa, India, southern Asia, and Oceania.

 Protea cynaroides is further placed within the subfamily Proteoideae, which is found mainly in Southern Africa.
 This subfamily is defined as those species having cluster roots, solitary ovules and indehiscent fruits.
 Proteoideae is further divided into four tribes: Conospermeae, Petrophileae, Proteae, and Leucadendreae.
 The genus Protea, and hence P. cynaroides, is placed under the tribe Proteae.

 Etymology and other names

 The name of the plant family Proteaceae as well as the genus Protea, both to which P. cynaroides belongs to, derive from the name of the Greek god Proteus, a deity that was able to change between many forms.
 This is an appropriate image, seeing as both the family and the genus are known for their astonishing variety and diversity of flowers and leaves.

 The specific epithet cynaroides refers to the artichoke-like appearance of the flower-heads: the artichoke belongs to the genus Cynara.

 It is also known as the king protea, giant protea, honeypot, or king sugar bush.